House tours by appointment.

 The kitchen door leads to a plank walkway, which would have originally lead to the chicken coop.
 Now the walkway connects the house with the museum and leads to the landscaped gardens.

 There is something blooming at the Stans Garden from May through September.
 The gardens form a park in the center of the downtown area, welcoming all to stop and enjoy this rejuvenated corner of town.
-Interested in renting the garden space?
-Contact us email the director here or give us a call at 952-445-0378.
+Interested in renting the garden space for a wedding or event?
+Email us at email@example.com or give us a call at 952-445-0378.